 - The Ability to Sacrifice – If most or all of the startup capital is coming from your pocket you’re going to have to learn to sacrifice.
 Give up those mocha lattes and the latest fashions and redirect that money toward nurturing your fledgling business.

 - A Way to Filter Potential Employees – The last thing you want is to employ trouble.
 This DBS check form will enable you to filter out prospective hires that could come back to haunt you.
+Jeff who is a hove locksmith always DBS checks any staff.

 - Patience – Growing a business is a process, not an event.
 Impatience will be the end of your enterprise while a patient, even tempered approach will more often than not win the day.